 Chinese baritone ZhengZhong Zhou came to international attention after his performance of Valentin in Faust at Covent Garden in the 11-12 season (when he stood in for Dmitri Hvorostovsky).
 He studied at Shanghai Conservatory of Music and at CNIPAL (Centre national d’insertion professionnelle d’artistes lyriques) in Marseille, before joining the JPYAP for 2 years at Covent Garden, after which he joined the Deutsche Oper Berlin on Fest-contract for the 12/13 season.

-ZhengZhong Zhou joined the Jette Parker Young Artists Programme at the Royal Opera House Covent Garden in September 2010, where roles included Marullo in Rigoletto, Paris in Roméo et Juliette, Runner in Anna Nicole, Bruehlmann in Werther, Sciarrone in Tosca, Yamadori in Madama Butterfly, Valentin in Faust, Second Nazarene in Salome and Gelsomino and Zefirino in Il viaggio a Reims.
-ZhengZhong also covered Mercutio in Roméo et Juliette, Albert in Werther, Count Almaviva in Le nozze di Figaro, Marcello in La bohème and Il Barone di Trombonok in Il viaggio a Reims at Covent Garden.
-He sang Des Grieux in Le Portrait de Manon in Meet the Young Artists Week 2011 and Fauré Requiem for The Royal Ballet.
+Roles at Covent Garden have included Valentin in Faust, Marcello in La boheme, Paris in Roméo et Juliette, Gelsomino and Zefirino in Il viaggio a Reims, as well as smaller roles in Anna Nicole, Salome, and Werther.
+ZhengZhong also covered Mercutio in Roméo et Juliette, Albert in Werther, Count Almaviva in Le nozze di Figaro, Marcello, Figaro in Barbiere and Il Barone di Trombonok in Il viaggio a Reims at Covent Garden and sang Des Grieux in Le Portrait de Manon and Fauré Requiem for The Royal Ballet.